mkumar183/my-diaries/01 - Diary Profession/reinventing-youself/I-Questions/70 Interview Questions.md

 - I do small hands on experiments with new technologies.
 Hello world programs are great way for me to learn.

 13. What do you know about our company?
-- Its in insurance space
-- Very stable.
-- It belives in longivity of people
-- Quality focused and passionate people
+- LNW: Focus on Culture 49:51.
+SciPlay, Porting Slots to Mobile.
+- Values: Dare to be Bold, Celebrate Perspective, Never Settle, Uphold Integrity, Win as a Team.
+- SciPlay: beYou,   PlayTogether,              LevelUp,         embrace culture,  getResults, justWin
+- Focus and Simplicity of Business Strategy.
+15% CAGR.
+By holding i am losing so much on increasing stock price.

-14. Why do you want to work here?
+1. Why do you want to work here?
-- It seems i will do more strategic work here
-- Quality of work i will do will be better
-- I will add value to the organization by expansion India center by high quality teams and individuals which is my passion
-- Opportunity to build culture, collaborate with high number of stakeholders, learn and grow.
+- Data Driven, Transparent, I will Enjoy working in such environment where there is fun and aggression both needed.

 15. Can you provide an example of a time you had to adapt to a change at work?
 - Changing teams from skill based teams to cross-functional teams